-Their exogenous ketones helped me enter ketosis quickly, lose weight, and feel energized throughout the day.
+Their EK helped me enter ketosis quickly, lose weight, and feel energized throughout the day.

-I read a lot of positive reviews for exogenous ketones online.
+I read a lot of positive reviews online.
 Although some people complain about these supplements didn’t work, my guess is most of them didn’t do their part, meaning they didn’t exercise or eat clean.

 Exogenous ketones work, but they don’t do the work for you!